benrout/loan-calculator/README.md

 * Extract input fields into their own components
 * Extract repayment rows into their own components
 * Restrict user input for loan amount requested to 2 decimal places
-* Add error handling if product restriction data cannot be retreived from endpoint.
-Alternatively inform the user that applicability for each product will need to be confirmed
 * Improve responsiveness of tables at mobile screen size
 * Improve accessiblity for screenreaders
 * Improve styling as currently very basic
 * Download source files and only what is needed from Bootstrap e.g. grid, layout.
 Alternatively a more lightweight library could be used
 * Minify code for production for improved performance
+* Extract formatCurrency method from LoanProductModel to utility functions
-* Fix Websocket connection error when deployed
+* Handle error in console when Amount Requested / Loan Duration is blank